jeffsp/SPOC/README.md

     only resizing operations, or a explicit call to `reallocate()` will trigger checks.
 Also, writing a non-zero value to a field that contains all zeros will trigger a resize operation for that field.
+    Files are compressed on disk, so this doesn't have as much effect on the disk footprint, although most compression schemes have some overhead associated with each large block stored on disk.
+This scheme stores a single flag for the entire field, regardless of its size.
 * Linear complexity
 * 64-bit doubles
 * Don't rely on data being spatially arranged